peaclab/PACT/README.md

 ## Low-level solvers
 To change the low-level solver types for SPICE solver, users need to modify the SPICESolver_steady.py or SPICESolver_transient.py.
-For transient simulation, change the following line:
+For transient simulation, change the __METHOD__ option of the following line to specify a transient low-level solver:
 ```python
 myfile.write('.Option TIMEINT METHOD=TRAP\n')
 ```
 Users can modify the solver by changing the method name.

-For steady-state simulation, change the following line:
+For steady-state simulation, change the __TYPE__ option of the following line to specify a steady-state low-level solver:
 ```python
 myfile.write('.OPTIONS LINSOL TYPE=KLU\n')
 ```